babylm-org/multilingual-babylm/README.md

 │   └── repo_comments.yaml          # Additional comments for each language repo
 ├── scripts
 │   ├── examples.sh                 # Some examples for using the pipeline
+│   ├── test.sh                     # Simple test of the pipeline
 │   └── process_opensubtitles.sh    # Process OpenSubtitles data
 └── src
     ├── babylm_dataset_builder.py   # BabyLM dataset builder